anshuKumar99/Ecommerce-MERN/README.md

 ## Description

 Myntra is a e-commerce website where you can buy clothes, shoes etc. This project is a clone of Myntra website.
-This project is built using React, Redux, React-Router, Hooks, NodeJS, ExpressJS, CSS, HTML.
+This project is built using React, Redux, React-Router, Hooks, NodeJS, ExpressJS, CSS, and HTML.

 ## Demo
 ### https://ecommerce-mern-frontend-lake.vercel.app/